GenomicMedLab/fantasy-football-rulebook/docs/predraft.rst

 the losing teams go on to a consolation match for third (bronze medal) and fourth place.

-Since many teams get eliminated without a concrete ranking, the following rules are applied to provide an deterministic rank outcome for the purpose of draft order.
+Since many teams get eliminated without a concrete ranking, the following rules are applied to provide a deterministic rank outcome for the purpose of draft order.

 Draft order selection is determined by the position or round the team achieved.
 The first :ref:`team-manager` in the draft order will have selected the gold-medalist team from the